daniel-molina/visualequation/doc/UI.md

 They can be switched by pressing C-\[.
 INS always set/unset overwrite mode.
 If unsetting, it will set the mode that was set before setting overwrite mode.

+Noticeable keyboards are `M-v` and `S-M-v` (which can be thought as commands similar to *Paste* (`C-v`) and *Paste overwriting* (`S-C-v`)). `S-M-v` replaces current selection by next input, independently of the mode. `M-v` acts equivalently if input is a symbol but, if it is an operator, in addition first parameter is set to previous selection, while any other parameter is set to PVOID as usual.

 > **Note**: DEL or BACKSPACE will flat supeq when every parameter of supeq is a
 > PVOID.
 This avoids unexpected results for the inexperienced users and, at the